 Carve out shady spots

 While enjoying time out in the sun is a staple of springtime, having some space to relax in the shade is just as important.
-If you’re lacking natural shade from tree and bush cover, consider crafting out shady spots in your yard without the fear of splinters.
-Outdoor umbrellas make for a great, quick way to make some shade.
-If you’d like even more shady space, a pergola or a canopy will fit perfectly over a patio to let just the right amount of sun in.
+If you’re lacking natural shade from trees and bushes, consider crafting out shady spots in your yard.
+Outdoor umbrellas, pergolas, and canopies are all great options.

 Lighten up your night